Loading figure…

 J.D.
 Vance has expressed skepticism about the integrity of voting processes, particularly in California, suggesting that recent election outcomes appear suspicious.
 He has joined calls for stricter measures to ensure election integrity.

-Position extraction pending on 6 issues: Climate, Taxes, School Curriculum, Trade, Criminal Justice, Tech Regulation.
+Position extraction pending on 11 issues: Economy & Jobs, Climate, Taxes, School Curriculum, Criminal Justice, Tech Regulation, Elections & Campaigns, Public Health, Drug & Addiction Policy, Religion & Public Life, Disaster Response.

 Read twice and referred to the Committee on the Judiciary.